Preamble of 54 Amazing Facts about Jamaica

 There are 12 major Golf Courts in Jamaica.

 Jamaica has more multiple (two or more) live births than anywhere else in the world.
+Why is our fertility rate so potent?
+What could be some of the contributing factors?

+Jamaica has been the leader in many areas of life for a long time now.
 Jamaica was the first country to impose economic sanctions against the apartheid regime of South Africa.

 Jamaica was the first Caribbean island to enact legislation, “The Motion Picture Industry (Encouragement) Act” to promote the making of films.